mufniarz/angular-amazon-search/README.md

 ##How to use
 use index.html or index.jade

-include JS files in lib/,main.js and query-generator.js
+and include JS files in lib/,main.js and query-generator.js

+angular.js v1.3.9 is used

 put your own AWS key in main.js